Copula-Based Trading of Cointegrated Cryptocurrency Pairs: Abstract

-\textbf{Acknowledgements:} This paper has been prepared under financial support of a grant GAČR 22-19617S “Modeling the structure and dynamics of energy, commodity and alternative asset prices”, which the authors gratefully acknowledge.
+\textbf{Keywords:} Statistical arbitrage, Pairs trading, Cointegration, Copulas, Cryptocurrency market.\\ \textbf{Acknowledgements:} This paper has been prepared under financial support of a grant GAČR 22-19617S “Modeling the structure and dynamics of energy, commodity and alternative asset prices”, which the authors gratefully acknowledge.